-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.5e-Provide the public services and public facilities necessary to sustain a high quality of life and attract business investment. <input checked="" type="radio"/> Public Works Ongoing efforts include consideration of economic aspect of transportation projects by RTC, annual growth management activities, and long-term modeling efforts to assure adequacy of planned improvements.
-5.5f-Encourage economic development that conserves natural resources and open spaces, protects environmental quality and enhances the overall quality of life. <input checked="" type="radio"/> Business Development 5.5g- Emphasize educational resources of the community as an economic development tool. <input checked="" type="radio"/> Business Development 5.6d-Continue to work with Downtown businesses and developers to provide assistance and to identify potential partnership opportunities. <input checked="" type="radio"/> Business Development 5.6f-Recognize the unique opportunity created by the state government cluster and contribute to the stabilization and redevelopment of Downtown through the provision of supporting services. <input checked="" type="radio"/> Business Development 5.7a-Work with other levels of government and with the private sector to support and encourage activities associated with the re-use, expansion and economic development as necessary and appropriate. <input checked="" type="radio"/> Business Development 5.7b-Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods. <input checked="" type="radio"/> Planning 5.7c-Leverage, wherever possible, statewide economic development efforts to help attract business investment to Carson City and promote the benefits of the region. <input checked="" type="radio"/> Business Development
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS/ACCOMPLISHMENTS 5.5e-Provide the public services and public facilities necessary to sustain a high quality of life and attract business investment. <input type="radio"/> Public Works 2014: Board of Supervisors funded commercial corridor improvements throughout the City.
+5.5f-Encourage economic development that conserves natural resources and open spaces, protects environmental quality and enhances the overall quality of life. <input type="radio"/> Business Development 5.5g- Emphasize educational resources of the community as an economic development tool. <input type="radio"/> Business Development 5.6d-Continue to work with Downtown businesses and developers to provide assistance and to identify potential partnership opportunities. <input type="radio"/> Business Development 5.6f-Recognize the unique opportunity created by the state government cluster and contribute to the stabilization and redevelopment of Downtown through the provision of supporting services. <input type="radio"/> Business Development 5.7a-Work with other levels of government and with the private sector to support and encourage activities associated with the re-use, expansion and economic development as necessary and appropriate. <input type="radio"/> Business Development 5.7b-Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods. <input type="radio"/> Planning 5.7c-Leverage, wherever possible, statewide economic development efforts to help attract business investment to Carson City and promote the benefits of the region. <input type="radio"/> Business Development

-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.7d-Provide planning flexibility that can be responsive to unforeseen or changing economic conditions and community needs within the context of the Master Plan. <input type="radio"/> Planning Recent code amendments are intended to address development issues, such as temporary sign regulations.
-5.7e-Collaborate economic development strategies with surrounding counties where there is a net positive economic and fiscal gain. <input type="radio"/> Business Development 5.7f-Promote economic development alternatives that protect or enhance existing and future property values - commercial, industrial and residential. <input type="radio"/> Business Development 5.7g-Recognize the importance of adequate infrastructure in economic development and long-run economic stability. <input type="radio"/> Public Works 5.8a-To the extent of the City's control, maintain a balanced revenue system that is competitive for business and residential investment. <input type="radio"/> Business Development 5.8b-Recognize the unique nature of Nevada's tax system and promote economic development alternatives that result in a net positive fiscal impact for the City. <input type="radio"/> Business Development 5.9a-Existing redevelopment area boundaries should be reviewed periodically and expanded to support the redevelopment objectives of this Master Plan. <input type="radio"/> Business Development 5.9a-The City will continue to work with local businesses and property owners to encourage and assist in redevelopment efforts within the Redevelopment Area Boundary. <input type="radio"/> Business Development 6.1a-Require the use of durable, long-lasting building materials for all new development. <input type="radio"/> Planning, Building
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.7d-Provide planning flexibility that can be responsive to unforeseen or changing economic conditions and community needs within the context of the Master Plan. <input type="radio"/> Planning 5.7e-Collaborate economic development strategies with surrounding counties where there is a net positive economic and fiscal gain. <input type="radio"/> Business Development 5.7f-Promote economic development alternatives that protect or enhance existing and future property values - commercial, industrial and residential. <input type="radio"/> Business Development 5.7g-Recognize the importance of adequate infrastructure in economic development and long-run economic stability. <input type="radio"/> Public Works 5.8a-To the extent of the City's control, maintain a balanced revenue system that is competitive for business and residential investment. <input type="radio"/> Business Development 5.8b-Recognize the unique nature of Nevada's tax system and promote economic development alternatives that result in a net positive fiscal impact for the City. <input type="radio"/> Business Development 5.9a-Existing redevelopment area boundaries should be reviewed periodically and expanded to support the redevelopment objectives of this Master Plan. <input type="radio"/> Business Development 5.9a-The City will continue to work with local businesses and property owners to encourage and assist in redevelopment efforts within the Redevelopment Area Boundary. <input type="radio"/> Business Development 6.1a-Require the use of durable, long-lasting building materials for all new development. <input type="radio"/> Planning, Building